 4. The Decor

-There are many ways to go green with your decor without having to compromise on style.
-Giving thrift shop finds another life, renting from a hire company and borrowing instead of buying will not only have a positive impact on the environment but also on your wedding clutter.
+There are many ways to go green with your decor without compromising on style.
+Giving thrift shop finds another life and hiring instead of buying will have a positive impact on the environment and help reduce wedding clutter.

 When it comes to flowers, look to use locally grown blooms and potted plants.
 If out-of-season stems are your most far-flung guests, ask about similar options available closer to home.
 Once the day is done, donate to a community group or provide a wrapping station so guests can take arrangements home with them.
 Work with your florist to compost the rest!